-The input side of the UCC21520 and the UCC21520A also has an internal undervoltage lock out (UVLO) protection feature.
+The input side of the UCC21521 also has an internal under voltage lock out (UVLO) protection feature.
 The device isn't active unless the voltage, VCCI, is going to exceed V{VCCI_ON} on start up.
 And a signal will cease to be delivered when that pin receives a voltage less than V{VCCI_OFF} .
-And, just like the UVLO for VDD, there is hysteresis (V{VCCI_HYS}) to ensure stable operation.
+Also, like the UVLO for VDD, there is hysteresis (V{VCCI_HYS}) to ensure stable operation.

-All versions of the UCC21520 can withstand an absolute maximum of 30 V for VDD, and 20 V for VCCI.
+All versions of the UCC21521 can withstand an absolute maximum of 30 V for VDD, and 20 V for VCCI.